 Voght Street | Middlesboro Bridge Replacement

-DESIGN ESTABLISHED | CONTRACT AWARDED
+DESIGN ESTABLISHED | CONTRACT AWARDED | DEMOLITION IN PROGRESS

 The City of Merritt’s Middlesboro Bridge on Voght Street was destroyed in the November 2021 Flood, brought on by an unprecedented atmospheric river, ultimately causing millions of dollars in public and private property damages throughout southwestern BC and into inland areas such as the Coquihalla Highway, Highway 8, and the Thompson-Nicola Regional District.
 In Merritt, the flood levels, exacerbated by a melting snowpack from the Coldwater headwaters, reached 2.5 times the previously predicted flood levels, destroying flood gauges and overcoming the diking system.
 The Coldwater River ultimately changed its course, undermining the Middlesboro Bridge and causing an irreparable collapse, leaving an enduring visible scar on the community.

 The reparation of the bridge was beyond the capacity of this small community of over 7,000 people.
 After dealing with emergency operations and clean-up, the City began lobbying the provincial and federal governments for funding support.
-Thanks to $329,000 in funding from the Province of BC, the City was able to prepare a detailed Flood Mitigation Plan with conceptual engineering and cost estimates totaling over $167 million (presented March 2022; adopted November 2022).
+Thanks to $329,000 in funding from the Province of BC, the City was able to prepare a detailed Flood Mitigation Plan with conceptual engineering and cost estimates totalling over $167 million (presented March 2022; adopted November 2022).
 (The required funding amount is now updated to $109 million).

 A detailed engineering proposal and cost estimate for the replacement of the Middlesboro Bridge was submitted in October 2022.
 In June 2023, the BC Ministry of Emergency Management & Climate Readiness approved $9,600,000 in funding to replace the Middlesboro Bridge on Voght Street.